kelepooloffice/tbirdai.github.io/README.md

 # Documentation Hub

-Kele Pool Documentation Hub - Features Whitepaper, FAQs, Technical Docs, Guides and more.
+Tbird Documentation Hub - Features Whitepaper, FAQs, Technical Docs, Guides and more.
 Is written in [Vuepress](https://v2.vuepress.vuejs.org/guide/#how-it-works)

 We welcome all contributions!
 Please refer to our [ contribution guidelines ]( ./CONTRIBUTING.md ).